Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 - SSH access + WP-CLI on every plan

-- Automatic daily backups (hourly add-on available)
+- Automatic daily backups (hourly available as add-on)

 - Free site migrations